Ms2001ucme/webhook-repo/README.md

 # Webhook Receiver – GitHub Event Listener

-This repository handles incoming GitHub webhook events from the [`action-repo`]and stores minimal data in MongoDB.
-It also provides a clean frontend to display recent GitHub activity (Push, Pull Request).
+This repository handles incoming GitHub webhook events from the [`action-repo`](https://github.com/your-username/action-repo) and stores minimal data in MongoDB.
+It also provides a clean frontend to display recent GitHub activity (Push, Pull Request, Merge).

 ---